Tickets — Support Bot

 Host — Engagement Bot

-Host powers events, reaction roles, utilities, and small quality-of-life features that make your server feel alive.
+Host will power events, reaction roles, utilities, and small quality-of-life features that make your server feel alive.

 1. Inviting Host